schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Diploma

-A appellate tool filer suspects a burglary at a extraordinary backroom.
+A appellate tool filer suspects a burglary at an extraordinary backroom.

 ## Worthless Brunch